grab/engineering-blog/_posts/2021-07-19-processing-etl-tasks-with-ratchet.md

 We use Ratchet for multiple ETL tasks like batch processing, restructuring and rescheduling of loans, creating user profiles, and so on.
 One of the backend services, named **Azkaban**, is responsible for handling various ETL tasks.

 Ratchet uses _Data Processors_ for building a pipeline consisting of multiple stages.
 Data Processors each run in their own `goroutine` so all of the data is processed concurrently.
 Data Processors are organised into stages, and those stages are run within a pipeline.
 For building an ETL pipeline, each of the three steps (Extract, Transform and Load) use a Data Processor for implementation.
-Ratchet provides a set of built-in, useful data processors, while also providing an interface to implement your own.
+Ratchet provides a set of built-in, useful Data Processors, while also providing an interface to implement your own.
 Usually, the transform stage uses a Custom Data Processor.

 <div class="post-image-section"><figure>
   <img src="/img/processing-etl-tasks-with-ratchet/image4.png" alt="Data Processors in Ratchet" style="width:90%"> <figcaption align="middle"><i>Data Processors in Ratchet (Source: <a href="https://github.com/dailyburn/ratchet">Github</a>)</i></figcaption>